Slowest starts by playoff-bound teams

 It doesn’t always work out that way.
 But fortunately for the clubs that are slow out of the gate, all 162 games count the same in the standings.
 A sluggish April, a disappointing May, a frustrating first half -- none of those things necessarily precludes a fulfilling finish.

 There are many examples throughout baseball history of teams that rebounded from a slow start to make it to the postseason, through some combination of better play and competition that left open a window of opportunity.
-Look no further than the 2022 Phillies, who fired manager Joe Girardi after a 22-29 start, only to surge all the way to the World Series with Rob Thomson at the helm.
-Philadelphia recovered from another slow start in 2023, making the playoffs despite going 25-32 in its first 57 games.

 Here is a look back at the clubs that have posted the worst records through the first 25, 50 and 81 games, only to recover in time to either win their division or earn a Wild Card berth.
-These lists go back to 1995, the first year of the Wild Card Era, and do not include 2020, when there was a 60-game schedule but an expanded postseason field.
+These lists go back to 1995, the first year of the Wild Card Era, and does not include 2020, when there was a 60-game schedule but an expanded postseason field.

 *Denotes pennant winner